Skip to main content

 import "@dhx/trial-todolist/dist/todo.css";

-Setting containers and adding To Do List with Toolbar
+Set containers and add the To Do List with Toolbar

-To display To Do List with Toolbar on the page, you need to create containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:
+To display the To Do List with the Toolbar on the page, create containers for both components and initialize them with the constructors.
+The example below renders both containers and initializes the components inside useEffect:

 import { useEffect, useRef } from "react";